-Tips on using threaded inserts
+Tips for using threaded inserts

 Use thread-in inserts in softer woods and plywood where their coarse outside threads cut easily into the surrounding wood.
 Simply drill a hole sized for the body of the insert, and screw it into place.
 In very hard woods, such as white oak and maple, or when the insert is close to the edge of a part and screwing it in may split the wood, drill a hole slightly larger than the outside thread diameter, and epoxy the insert in place.
-To protect the internal threads from epoxy, cover the end of the insert, as shown bottom right.
+To protect the internal threads from epoxy, cover the end of the insert, as shown below.

 Press-in inserts, with their barbed exteriors, work well in hard woods, soft woods, and plywood.
 Drill a hole sized for the body of the insert, and press it into place with a clamp or tap it in with a hammer and a block of wood.
 For applications in which the clamping action tends to pull the insert out of the wood, such as the knobs that tighten down on a drill-press fence extension, drill a hole that engages just the tips of the insert barbs and epoxy it in place.